RazrFalcon/svgcleaner/README.md

 ### Roadmap
 V0.7
+ - [x] Remove text related-attributes if there is no text.
  - [ ] Convert `width` and `height` attributes to `viewBox` attribute.
  - [ ] Ungroup groups.
  - [ ] Remove duplicated defs: